Veridise/veridise-docs/zkvanguard/detectors/out-of-range-signals.md

 </details>

-While `shortVal` is properly constrained to be a 16-bit value, and to be the composition of `lowByte` and `highByte`, neither `lowByte` or `highByte` are constrained to only be bytes.
+While `shortVal` is properly constrained to be a 16-bit value and to equal the composition of `lowByte` and `highByte`, neither `lowByte` nor `highByte` is constrained to lie within the 8-bit range.
-This means that multiple values of `lowByte` and `highByte` may compute the same output value.
+As a result, multiple assignments of `lowByte` and `highByte` can yield the same `shortVal`.
+For example:
-For example, both `lowByte = 0, highByte = 1, shortVal = 256` and `lowByte = 256, highByte = 0, shortVal = 256`
+- `lowByte = 0, highByte = 1, shortVal = 256`
+- `lowByte = 256, highByte = 0, shortVal = 256`
-satisfy the constraints with the same value for `shortVal`.
+Both satisfy the constraints, even though only the first reflects the intended design.

 </TabItem>
 */}